ASM-135 ASAT: Design

 LTV Aerospace also provided the third stage for the ASM-135 ASAT.
 This stage was called Miniature Homing Vehicle (MHV) interceptor.
 Prior to being deployed the second stage was used to spin the MHV up to approximately 30 revolutions per second and point the MHV towards the target.

 A Honeywell ring laser gyroscope was used for spin rate determination and to obtain an inertial timing reference before the MHV separated from the second stage.
 The infrared sensor was developed by Hughes Research Laboratories.
 The sensor used a strip detector where four strips of Indium Bismuth were arranged in a cross and four strips were arranged as logarithmic spirals.
 As the detector was spun, the infrared target's position could be measured as it crossed the strips in the sensor's field of view.
 The MHV infrared detector was cooled by liquid helium from a dewar installed in place of the F-15's gun ammunition drum and from a smaller dewar located in the second stage of the ASM-135.
 Cryogenic lines from the second stage were retracted prior to the spin up of the MHV.

 The MHV guidance system solely tracked targets in the field of view of the infrared sensor, but did not determine altitude, attitude, or range to the target.
 Direct Proportional Line of Sight guidance used information from the detector to maneuver and null out any line-of-sight change.
 A Bang-bang control system was used to fire 56 full charge "divert" and lower thrust 8 half charge "end-game" solid rocket motors arranged around the circumference of the MHV.
 The half charge 8 "end-game" motors were used to perform finer trajectory adjustments just prior to intercepting the target satellite.
 Four pods at the rear of the MHV contained small attitude control rocket motors.
 These motors were used to damp off center rotation by the MHV.

 Test launches

 On 21 December 1982, an F-15A was used to perform the first captive carry ASM-135 test flight from the Air Force Flight Test Center, Edwards AFB, California in the United States.

-On 20 August 1985 President Reagan authorized a test against a satellite.
+On 20 August 1985 Ronald Reagan authorized a test against a satellite.
 The test was delayed to provide notice to the United States Congress.
 The target was the Solwind P78-1, an orbiting solar observatory that was launched on 24 February 1979.